yy28/sql-docs.zh-cn/docs/2014/integration-services/control-flow/validate-xml-with-the-xml-task.md

 FROM @XML.nodes('/root/messages/error') AS tab(col)
 )
 SELECT * FROM rs;
--- WHERE error LIKE ‘%whatever_string%’
+-- WHERE error LIKE '%whatever_string%'

 -- Query # 2, count of errors grouped by the error message
 -- convert to relational/rectangular
-;WITH XMLNAMESPACES ('http://schemas.microsoft.com/xmltools/2002/xmlvalidation' AS ns), rs AS
+;WITH XMLNAMESPACES ('https://schemas.microsoft.com/xmltools/2002/xmlvalidation' AS ns), rs AS
 (
 SELECT col.value('@line','INT') AS line
      , col.value('@position','INT') AS position